MicrosoftDocs/appcenter-docs/docs/sdk/data/xamarin.md

 ## Replace a Document

-Let's say Jim wanted to change his email.
+If the user wanted to change their email.
 This action could be possible through a simple `Replace` call.
 The parameters for replacing a document are the following:

 - **String documentId:** This is the unique identifier of the document.
 The characters `#?/\` are not allowed, nor is whitespace.